Croatia during World War I: Internal political developments

 The last two solutions predicted the collapse of the Empire.
-The first solution had the best possibility at the beginning of the war because non of the superpowers wanted the dissolution of the Empire but rather its reconstruction and federalization.
+The first solution had the best possibility at the beginning of the war because none of the superpowers wanted the dissolution of the Empire but rather its reconstruction and federalization.
 Creation of a Trialist monarchy generally prevailed on the Vienna court.
 The creation of the independent Croatian state had the slightest chance in the given international circumstances.
 Therefore, Croatian politicians opted for the other two solutions during the war.

 Since 1913 parliamentary election, Croatian-Serbian coalition (HSK) had the majority in the Croatian Parliament.
 Its leader was Svetozar Pribičević who advocated the creation of a unified South Slavic state.
 HSK cooperated with the Hungarian government, against Austria, and did not make any public statements about the reorganization of the Empire.
 Some opposition parties gathered in a temporarily formed alliance, Croatian Statehood Democratic Bloc, which was formed after part of moderate members of the Party of Rights excepted the Yugoslav idea.
 They all generally shared the idea of trialism or creation of the Croatian Kingdom which would have a high degree of autonomy within the Empire.

 Almost throughout the war, Stjepan Radić believed in the success of the Empire and a favorable solution of the Croatian problems within it.
 In 1914 he stated: "Victory of Austria-Hungary would be a disaster for all the nations of Austria-Hungary, with the exception of the Germans and Hungarians.
 However, the disintegration of the Austria-Hungary would be a disaster for all nations of the Empire, even Germans and Hungarians.
 For us Croats, it will be the only luck if Austria-Hungary would be totally defeated, but stay together afterwards."
 However, as the end of the war approached, he was dissatisfied with the unfavorable position of Croatia so he changed his mind, stating in September 1917 that he would be the first one to shout "Down Habsburgs!" if something did not change.